winebarrel/rds-download-log-file/README.md

 # rds-download-log-file

-Downloading RDS logs using the DownloadCompleteDBLogFile API.
+A CLI to download RDS logs using the DownloadCompleteDBLogFile API.

 ## Usage